Arthur Thomas Doodson: Career

-In 1919, he moved back to Liverpool to work on tidal analysis.
+In 1919, he moved back to Liverpool to work on tidal analysis at the newly founded Tidal Institute, which Proudman had persuaded Charles Booth of Liverpool, and Sir Alfred Booth to sponsor.
+It was housed in the University Physics Building.
+With a grant, they could hire an assistant computer, a member of Doodson's staff in London, and buy a desk calculator.
+He analyzed observations of tides at Newlyn.

 In 1921, Doodson published a major work on tidal analysis.
-This was the first development of the tide generating potential to be carried out in harmonic form: Doodson distinguished 388 tidal frequencies.
-Doodson's analysis of 1921 was based on the then-latest lunar theory of E W Brown.
-Doodson devised a practical system for specifying the different harmonic components of the tide-generating potential,the Doodson Numbers.
+This was the first development of the tide-generating force to be carried out in harmonic form: Doodson distinguished 388 tidal frequencies.
+Doodson's analysis of 1921 was based on the then-latest lunar theory of Ernest William Brown.

+In 1923, he produced a first tide table with predictions for 1924, which was used in Liverpool port.
+He also started to calculate the direction of cotidal lines and created charts.

+In 1924, he studied the effects of wind and atmospheric pressure on tides.

+In 1928, he published a paper on tide analysis and a paper on tidal currents from observations in slack water.

-In 1929, he became the Associate Director of Liverpool Observatory and Tidal Institute under the direction of Joseph Proudman.
-He then spent much of his life developing the analysis of tidal motions mainly in the oceans, but also in lakes, and was the first to devise methods for shallow water as in estuaries.
-Tide height and current tables are of great importance to navigators, but the detailed motions are complex.
+Doodson devised a practical system for specifying the different harmonic components of the tide-generating potential, the Doodson numbers.
+He developed the analysis of tidal motions mainly in the oceans, but also in lakes, and was the first to devise methods for shallow water as in estuaries.

 The thorough analysis at which he excelled became the international standard for the study of tides and the production of tables through the method of determination of Harmonic Elements by Least-Squares Fitting to data observed at each place of interest.
 That is, by proper association of the astronomical phases, observations made at one time can enable predictions decades away with different astronomical phases.